JuliaQCD: Portable lattice QCD package in Julia language: Introduction

-where $q$ and $\bar{q}$ are the quark and anti-quark fields, respectively, and $U$ is the gauge field on the lattice.
+where $q$ and $\bar{q}$ are the quark and antiquark fields, respectively, and $U$ is the gauge field on the lattice.
 The term $S_\text{g}[U]$ represents the gauge field action, and $S_\text{f}[U, q, \bar{q}]$ denotes the action for the quarks.
 The factor $Z$ is a normalization constant ensuring that $\langle 1 \rangle = 1$.
-One can obtain observables in QCD evaluating this integral.
+One can obtain observables in QCD by evaluating this integral.

 The standard algorithm used for simulating lattice QCD is the Hybrid Monte Carlo (HMC) algorithm \cite{Duane:1987de}.
-HMC has become the de facto standard because of its efficiency and effectiveness in dealing with the large-dimensional integrals for lattice gauge fields with dynamical fermions.
-It has been successfully used in a wide range of studies, from calculating hadron spectrum \cite{CP-PACS:2001vqx} and form factors to determining the critical temperature ($T_c$) of QCD.
-The success of lattice QCD in these areas highlights the power of numerical methods in exploring non-perturbative aspects of quantum field theory.
+HMC has become the de facto standard because of its efficiency and effectiveness in dealing with the high-dimensional integrals for lattice gauge fields with dynamical fermions.
+It has been successfully used in a wide range of studies, from calculating the hadron spectrum \cite{CP-PACS:2001vqx} and form factors to determining the critical temperature ($T_c$) of QCD.
+The success of lattice QCD in these areas highlights the power of numerical methods in exploring nonperturbative aspects of quantum field theory.

-Recent developments in machine learning (ML) have opened up new avenues for enhancing lattice QCD calculations.
-Many people are developing new algorithms that integrate machine learning techniques into lattice QCD simulations.
-The importance of prototyping in this context cannot be overstated, as we aim to create efficient algorithms for lattice QCD that leverage ML techniques.
+Recent developments in machine learning (ML) have opened new avenues for enhancing lattice QCD calculations.
+Many researchers are developing new algorithms that integrate ML techniques into lattice QCD simulations.
+Prototyping is crucial in this context, as we aim to create efficient algorithms for lattice QCD that leverage ML techniques.
 One of the central trade-offs in this process is between code simplicity and execution speed.
-While ease of implementation is important, a code that is too slow is unusable in practice.
-Therefore, we focus on optimizing the total time required for lattice QCD studies, which includes both the time spent developing the algorithm and the time taken for its execution.
+While ease of implementation is important, code that is too slow is unusable in practice.
+Therefore, we focus on optimizing the total time required for lattice QCD studies, which includes both the time spent developing the algorithm and the time required for its execution.

 Portability and parallelizability are also crucial considerations.
-The code must be able to run efficiently on a wide range of platforms, from laptops to supercomputers, and should be optimized to reduce the overall computational time.
+The code must run efficiently on a wide range of platforms, from laptops to supercomputers, and should be optimized to reduce the overall computational time.
 This allows researchers to take advantage of the available computational resources and scale their simulations as needed.